Meet the Winemaker at Kendall-Jackson

-Kendall-Jackson should need no introduction.
-Topping wine sales charts since the ’80s, the winery’s popular California Chardonnay has been joined by everything from Pinot Noir to Muscat Canelli, while their Sonoma County-grown Jackson Estate Cabernet Sauvignon from has won praise from the critics.
+Kendall-Jackson Wine Estate & Gardens should need no introduction.
+Topping wine sales charts since the 80s, the winery's popular California Chardonnay has been joined by everything from Pinot Noir to Muscat Canelli, while their Sonoma County-grown Jackson Estate Cabernet Sauvignon has won praise from the critics.

-If you found yourself, in your international travels, on a desert island, do you have a desert island wine?
+If you found yourself, on a desert island, do you have a desert island wine?

 Desert island wine would be Vintner's Reserve Chardonnay.
 I'd drink that all day, all night.
 Not sure how I'd keep it cool, but …

-Oh, assuming a solar-powered refrigeration unit washed up on shore, as well.
+Oh, that's assuming a solar-powered refrigeration unit washed up on shore, as well.